 A good body wash will lather or foam when applied to the body – but not enough to create fluffy bubbles in a bath.
 For a relaxing bubble bath loaded with rich foam, we recommend reaching for a natural bubble bath instead.

-Since they often lack added moisturizers and aren’t pH-balanced, commercially available bar soaps tend to dry skin.
+Since they often lack added moisturizers and pH-balanced formulas, commercially available bar soaps tend to dry skin.
 They can also make more of a mess due to leftover residue on your shower and bathtub (if you already deal with hard water stains, this complicates the cleaning process).

-Choose Best Natural Body Wash for Healthier Skin
+Choose a Natural Body Wash for Healthier Skin

-You know how to use body wash effectively, so choose a healthier body wash.
-We created Puracy Natural Body Wash with three natural fragrances, clinical-grade moisturizers, and coco glycinate, a coconut-based surfactant that cleanses skin without irritating or depleting moisture.
+A healthier shower routine starts with a healthier body wash.
+We created Puracy Natural Body Wash with three natural fragrances, clinical-grade moisturizers, and coco glycinate – a coconut-based surfactant that cleanses skin without irritating or depleting moisture.
 Free of synthetic chemicals, this is a perfect blend that restores balance to your skin.